microsoft/nodeengine/README.md

 [![License: MIT](https://img.shields.io/github/license/microsoft/nodeengine)](https://github.com/microsoft/nodeengine/blob/main/LICENSE)
 [![Discord](https://img.shields.io/discord/1063152441819942922?label=Discord&logo=discord&logoColor=white&color=d82679)](https://discord.gg/semantic-kernel-1063152441819942922)

-[Node Engine](./node_engine/service.py) is a Python-based service that executes a computational flow.
+[Node Engine](./node_engine/service.py) is a Python service that executes a computational flow.
 It is designed for rapid prototyping of services and applications, e.g. used as a chatbot service in a larger system.
 Each call to the service can provide a **flow definition**, dynamically adapting the service to the needs of the caller to facilitate experimentation and multiple simultaneous scenarios with different definitions.
 Each flow definition provides context and a list of components to execute.
 Components are configured via a registry visible to the service.

 ## Examples